High-strength low-alloy steel: Mechanism

 Control-rolled HSLA steels contain a combination of different strengthening mechanisms.
-The main strengthening effect come from grain refinement (Grain boundary strengthening), where strength increase as the grain size decrease.
+The main strengthening effect comes from grain refinement (Grain boundary strengthening), in which strength increases as the grain size decreases.
 The other mechanisms include solid solution strengthening and precipitate hardening from micro-alloyed elements.
 After the steel passes the temperature of austenite-ferrite region, it is then further strengthened by work hardening.

 Mechanical properties

 Control-rolled HSLA steels usually have higher strength and toughness, as well as lower ductile-brittle transition temperature and ductile fracture properties.
 Below are some common micro-alloyed elements used to improve the mechanical properties.